Brief Description of our Organisation

 Lucy, our co-founder, from the University of Manchester.

 Veronica from the University of Bristol.

 To view all of our university partners follow this link to our partners page and to read about what our past volunteers have to say about their time on placement and the incredible things they have moved onto since returning home you can take a look at our SLVeterans page.

-If you want to find out more about our partnership programme and how you can offer our opportunities to your students please get in touch with our University Liaison, Alice, on email@example.com.
+If you want to find out more about our partnership programme and how you can offer our opportunities to your students, please get in touch with our University Partnerships team, Dan and Kate, on email@example.com.